artanvrajolli/MapBound/README.md

 2. Use the search bar to search for a location by name.
 3. The bounding box for the selected or searched location will be displayed on the screen.

+## Future work
+- [ ] Add functionality to get the current location using the browser API.
+- [ ] Implement image preview for markdown README.md

 ## License